ynnsnr/ynnsnr/README.md

 ### 🚀 Projects

-* Founded [Jarvis](https://www.jarvis-lyrics.com), an AI-powered app that generates lyrics ideas to help songwriters overcome writer's block.
+* [BeatHub](https://www.beathub.co), a web app to help music producers dig sample packs and beats more efficiently by providing a random and continuous listening experience.
-* Launched [BeatHub](https://www.beathub.co), a web app to help music producers dig sample packs and beats more efficiently by providing a random and continuous listening experience.
+* [Jarvis](https://www.jarvis-lyrics.com), an AI-powered app that generates lyrics ideas to help songwriters overcome writer's block.

 ### 🤹 Skills